VeerpalBrar/MarkovChain/README.md

 #To Do:
 - make markov chain work for higher orders
-- sanitize text to fix contrations
+- sanitize text to fix contractions
-- all transition matrix to be saved to file and parsed from file to avoid generating it over and over again
+- transition matrix to be saved to file and parsed from file to avoid generating it over and over again

 #Dependencies
 - textblob 0.11.1